Wolfcastle1/ThomasWeb/README.md

 # ThomasWeb
-My Personal Website to showcase my Projects
+Platform for publishers to post content similar to a Bullitin Board, with as much creative elements at their disposal as possible.

-## Idea
+## Internal/Publisher View
-Web application with two interfaces

-### Internal
-Publish content to share, edit how the content will be presented to the user
+Publish content to share, edit how the content will be presented to the user.

-Create a Gallery
-Create a Post
-Create a

-### External
+## External/Public View
-View the posts shown from a publisher that is selected
+View the posts shown from a publisher that is selected.

+Communication methods are available and controllable through the publisher.

+## Front End
+React.js

+## Back End
+Options:

+Java Spring
+Express/Node?

+## Authentication
+To Do:
+Find an authentication API

+## Unit Testing
+To Do:
+Find a testing framework